SOLID Principles easily explained

 Higher level classes should not depend on lower level classes

 The idea behind it: Clean up deficiencies.
 The principles mentioned so far have described classes, created interfaces of classes or extended classes.
 Now there is one more problem: the classes are still dependent on each other.
 So what to do?
-The Dependency Inversion Principle suggests to include an interface to decouple two classes from each other.
-Thus, the first class references the interface and the second class implements the interface, so the second class (because it contains the appropriate interface) can be inserted into the first class as a parameter.
+The Dependency Inversion Principle suggests using an interface to decouple two classes from each other.
+Thus, the first class refers to the interface and the second class implements the interface, so that the second class (because it contains the appropriate interface) can be used as a parameter in the first class.

 Advantages of the Dependency Inversion Principle:

-✔️ Enables reusability of high-level classes by inserting classes
+- Enables the reusability of high-level classes by inserting classes

-✔️ Code simplification through uniform working with alternative classes
+- Code simplification through standardized work with alternative classes

-As you can see, SOLID principles simplify coding and help you achieve clean code.
+As you can see, the SOLID principles simplify coding and help you to produce clean code.
 They also play a central role in the day-to-day work of our programmers at mmmake.
 Stephan Weissenberger, Unit Lead Software Development Lemures:

-“The SOLID principles are the foundation of our work.
+“The SOLID principles form the foundation of our work.
 They are easy to learn, but difficult to master.
-They are one of the first pieces of content we teach young developers to give them the right entry into software development.
-Today, even after several years of experience, we always point out violations of these principles with a grin.
-The other moans at having been caught in a beginner’s mistake and corrects his work.”
+They are one of the first things we teach young developers in order to give them the right introduction to software development.
+Today, even after several years of experience, we still point out violations of these principles with a grin.
+The other moans about having been caught making a beginner’s mistake and corrects his work.”